Ensuring best practices for NuGet packages

 </Project>

-Another tool to validate a NuGet package is NuGet Package Explorer.
-The UI tool shows you the package content and validates the package symbols are ok.
-This works on local packages and published packages.
-A CLI tool also exists to validate packages.
-You can add this tool to your CI pipeline to validate the packages before publishing them.
+Another tool for validating NuGet packages is NuGet Package Explorer.
+This UI tool displays the package contents and verifies that the package symbols are valid.
+It works with both local and published packages.
+A CLI tool also exists for package validation, which you can integrate into your CI pipeline to validate packages before publishing them.

 dotnet tool update --global dotnet-validate --version 0.0.1-preview.304